Before we talk about how to spend 10 days in Korea, I have a confession: I have a dysfunctional love/hate relationship with South Korea.

 It’s safe to say that N Grill, the revolving restaurant at N Seoul Tower, isn’t the most budget-friendly eating option in the city.
 But enjoying an evening meal to the dim glow of the city and beyond could be one of your most memorable memories while you visit Seoul.

 Want to skip the line-up at N Seoul Tower and save?
 Book your N Seoul Tower Discount Observatory Ticket before you arrive in Seoul!

 Step into the past at the Korean Folk Village in Suwon

-At the village you’ll browse through a collection of traditional homes, markets, restaurants and workshops.
-While it might strike you as a little kitschy at first, the setting is as undeniably beautiful as watching the cultural performances is entertaining.
+At the village, you’ll browse a collection of traditional homes, markets, restaurants, and workshops.
+While it might strike you as a little kitschy at first, the setting is beautiful.
+Watching the cultural performances is also quite entertaining.

 The Korean Folk Village is about 30 minutes from the centre of Suwon via a free shuttle bus.